ChandanNaik89/Tableau-Dashboards/README.md

 ## What is Data Visualization ? ##

-Data visualization is a graphical representation of quantitative information and data by using visual elements like graphs, charts, and maps.
+Data visualization is a graphical representation of quantitative information and data by using visual elements like graphs, charts, and maps.,